cx1995tju/all_linux_comment/Documentation/virt/kvm/api.rst

 This ioctl allows the user to create, modify or delete a guest physical memory slot.
 Bits 0-15 of "slot" specify the slot id and this value should be less than the maximum number of user memory slots supported per VM.
-The maximum allowed slots can be queried using KVM_CAP_NR_MEMSLOTS.
+The maximum allowed slots can be queried using KVM_CAP_NR_MEMSLOTS.        // 可以简单的理解为最多支持几块内存 Slots may not overlap in guest physical address space.

-Slots may not overlap in guest physical address space.
+If KVM_CAP_MULTI_ADDRESS_SPACE is available, bits 16-31 of "slot"               // KVM_CAP_MULTI_ADDRESS_SPACE 是否支持多个 address space

-If KVM_CAP_MULTI_ADDRESS_SPACE is available, bits 16-31 of "slot" specifies the address space which is being modified.
+specifies the address space which is being modified.
 They must be less than the value that KVM_CHECK_EXTENSION returns for the KVM_CAP_MULTI_ADDRESS_SPACE capability.
 Slots in separate address spaces